 Moto2 champ, Stefan Bradl made a decent big-bike debut, finishing 11th and two seconds adrift.
 Nicky Hayden, still struggling for fitness after badgering himself in the off-season, was 0.5s ahead of Bradl and a tenth off Alvaro Bautista onboard the Gresini Honda.

 That was exciting.
-More tomorrowEnjoy more Fast Bikes reading in the four-weekly magazine.
+More tomorrowEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.